whleucka/reverb.nvim/README.md

 ## Dependencies

-This plugin most likely works on Linux, only.

-Sound files are played with `paplay`.
-Check with your package manager if you're not sure.
+Sound files cam be played with `paplay` or `pw-play`.
+Check with your local package manager if you're not sure.

 ## Installation